d-bharadwaj/d-bharadwaj.github.io/content/posts/undergrad_classes.md

   A page listing my coursework at UW-Madison.
 ---

+In college, I majored in Physics but took several CS courses through my Data Science minor.
+I deliberately structured my coursework to develop technical skills for research and SWE internships, shaping a clear path toward the CS degree I’m now pursuing in graduate school.

 My favorite college classes were Vector & Complex Analysis (**MATH 321**) and Introduction to Art (**ART 100**).
-I enjoyed the MATH 321 homework, which challenged my friends and I to rethink fundamental vector concepts for hours and deepened my appreciation for the power of linear algebra.
-ART 100 was a completely different but equally rewarding experience—I took it with my best friend and we spent the semester sketching, painting, exploring museums, and attending concerts.
+I loved MATH 321 for its challenging problems that deepened my appreciation of linear algebra.
+ART 100, taken with my best friend, was equally rewarding as we sketched, painted, and explored museums and concerts.

 !TEMPLATE!
 {% set schedule = [